isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Cohort Details Page
 -------------------
-After you have gone to your saved cohort, you will have
+When you have gone to your saved cohort page, you will be shown the details of the cohort.
+You can:

-* Add New Filters: Selecting this menu item make the filters panel appear.
+* Edit: Selecting this menu item makes the filters panel appear.
 And filters selected will be additive to any filters that have already been selected.
-To return to the previous view, you much either save any selected filters, or choose to cancel adding any new filters.
+To return to the previous view, you much either save any selected filters (with the "Save Changes" button), or choose to cancel adding any new filters (by clicking the "cancel" link).
 * Comments: Selecting “Comments” will cause the Comments panel to appear.
 Here anyone who can see this cohort can comment on it.
-Comments are shared with anyone who can view this cohort and ordered by newest on the bottom.
+Comments are shared with anyone who can view this cohort.
+They are ordered by newest on the bottom.
+Selecting the "X" on the Comments panel will close the panel.
-* Make a Copy: Making a copy will create a copy of this cohort with the same list of samples and patients and make you the owner of the copy.
+* Duplicate: Making a copy will create a copy of this cohort with the same list of samples and patients and make you the owner of the copy.
+* Delete: Allow you to delete this cohort (if you confirm by clicking the second delete button presented)
-* Share with Others: This behaves similarly to on the User Dashboard page.
-A dialogue box appears and the user is prompted to select users that are registered in the system to share the cohort with.
+* Share: A dialogue box appears and the user is prompted to select users that are registered in the system to share the cohort with.

 Selected Filters Panel
 ----------------------